Del Tenney

 Delbert "Del" Tenney (July 27, 1930 – February 21, 2013) was an American actor, film director, screenwriter and film producer.

+Life and career

+Tenney was born in Mason City, Iowa, in 1930.
+Moving with his parents at age 12 to Los Angeles while they found work during World War II.
+As an adult, he studied in theater programs in both Los Angeles City College and Cal State LA, with classmates including James Coburn and Alan Arkin.
+Later in 1954 he would move to New York and began acting alongside other part-time jobs to make ends meet, including washing dishes and working as a detective.

-Starting out as an actor he appeared in some Off-Broadway plays and also performed in the Broadway premiere of Terence Rattigan's play Ross.
-He then established a legacy in film with several low-budget horror/exploitation films in the 1960s, including The Horror of Party Beach (1964).
-Based in Connecticut, Tenney's other films include Psychomania (a.k.a.
+Starting out as an actor, he appeared in some Off-Broadway plays and summer stock, and also performed in the Broadway premiere of Terence Rattigan's play Ross.
+He would decide to quit acting in 1962 to focus on filmmaking.
+After working as an assistant director on several low budget features he would later categorize as soft core pornography, he then established a legacy in film directing several low-budget horror/exploitation films in the 1960s, including The Horror of Party Beach (1964).
+Based in Connecticut, Tenney's other films with producing partner Allen Iselin include Psychomania (a.k.a.
 Violent Midnight), The Curse of the Living Corpse, and I Eat Your Skin.
+After the production and trouble finding a distributor for Skin, and seeing the success of horror films with much larger budgets such as from Hammer and star-studded disaster films, Tenney felt the low-budget market had fallen apart and retired from filmmaking.

-Tenney died on February 21, 2013, at his home in Jupiter, Florida.
-He was 82.
+Tenney died on February 21, 2013, at his home in Jupiter, Florida at the age of 82.

+Personal life

 Tenney married stage and film actress Margot Hartman.
 They remained married until his death.